 TIA has partnered with the Save the River organization in Clayton to coordinate a shoal marking program.
 300 shoals have since been marked.
 The TIA is responsible for placing shoal markers on the Canadian side from the Trident Yacht Club in the Bateau Channel to Brockville.
 Save the River places shoal markers on the US side from Cape Vincent to Morristown.

 Why Your Membership Matters

-Each year TIA places close to 300 shoal markers throughout the 1864 islands in both Canadian and American waters.
-It is an expensive program funded by TIA membership fees and donations.
+Each year more than 300 shoal markers are placed throughout the 1864 Islands.
+TIA is responsible for placement in Canadian waters and in partnership with Save the River for placement in American waters.
 Think how dangerous the river would be if there were no shoal markers.
 For the safety of all of us, our family, friends and visitors who boat in the Thousand Island region, please be a TIA member and supporter.